 The Teamster Freedom of Association Hustle, National Institute for Labor Relations Research, May 7, 2013

-Congratulations to the workers at Boeing's Charleston, SC plant who, on February 15, 2017, voted overwhelmingly against unionization.
+Congratulations to the workers at Nissan's Canton, MS plant who, on August 3-4, 2018, voted overwhelmingly against unionization.
 Inasmuch as unions are third-party interlopers in employment relations, this vote is a blow for worker freedom.
 It is time to replace the National Labor Relations Act (1935) with the Employee Right Act in the current Congress.